Srihari293/AI_ML/Courses/SLAM_and_path_planning/README.md

 [Link to playlist](https://www.youtube.com/playlist?list=PLpUPoM7Rgzi_7YWn14Va2FODh7LzADBSm)

 ## Overview
-In this course we take a code first approach to learn about the techniques required to create an autonomous vechicle.
+In this course we take a code first approach to learn about the algorithms and techniques required for Simultaneous Localization and Mapping.
 We use a Legobot equipped with a LiDARs, motors, controller and caterpillar system.
 The goal is to learn and implement state of the art localization and mapping models to drive around in an arena with cylindrical obstacles.
 |||
 |--|--|
 |![img1](notes_stash\img1.png)|![img1](notes_stash\img2.png)|